Error analysis for a parabolic PDE model problem on a coupled moving domain in a fully Eulerian framework: Numerical Examples

 \subsection{Convergence Study}

-We consider a series of shape-regular and quasi uniform meshes of the background domain $\Ot$, with the mesh sizes $h_{max}=h_0 \cdot 2^{-L_x}$.
+We consider a series of shape-regular and quasi uniform meshes of the background domain $\Ot$, with the mesh sizes $\hmax=h_0 \cdot 2^{-L_x}$.
 The initial mesh size is taken to be $h_0=0.1$.
 On these meshes we consider $\PP^2/\PP^1$ elements for the velocity and Lagrange-multiplier spaces.
-Similarly for the time-step, we consider a series of uniformly refined time-steps of $\dt = \dt_0 \cdot 2^{-L_t}$, with the initial time-step $\dt_0 = \frac{1}{50}$.
-We then consider the spatial convergence using the smallest time-step and the temporal convergence on the finest mesh.
-The results for the full study over each mesh/time-step combination can be found in the archive~\cite{vWR21a_zenodo}.
+Similarly for the time step, we consider a series of uniformly refined time steps of $\dt = \dt_0 \cdot 2^{-L_t}$, with the initial time step $\dt_0 = \frac{1}{50}$.
+We then consider the spatial convergence using the smallest time step and the temporal convergence on the finest mesh.
+The results for the full study over each mesh/time step combination can be found in the archive~\cite{vWR21a_zenodo}.

-To define the extension strip, we set $\wninf =\vert \Ubhn\cdot\nb\vert$ in each time-step, i.e., the explicit normal interface velocity.
+To define the extension strip, we set $\wninf =\vert \Ubhn\cdot\nb\vert$ in each time step, i.e., the explicit normal interface velocity.
 To ensure that the strip is wide enough to allow for acceleration of the interface, we set $c_{\delta_h}=2$.
-Furthermore, the ghost-penalty parameter is set to $\gamma_s=0.1$ and the Lagrange-multiplier stabilisation parameter is set to $\gsl=0.01$.
+Furthermore, the ghost penalty parameter is set to $\gamma_s=0.1$ and the Lagrange-multiplier stabilisation parameter is set to $\gsl=0.01$.

 \paragraph{BDF1} We consider the BDF1 time-discretisation for the bulk and interface velocities as analysed above.
 The integration over the level set domains is then performed using standard CutFEM, i.e., using a $\PP^1$ approximation of the level set to explicitly construct the unfitted quadrature rules.
 As a result, we can only expect spatial convergence of order two, due to the geometry error of order $\OO(h^2)$.
 However, due to the first order time-discretisation, we expect the temporal error to dominate most situations.